close

 Pretending to be the Bridgerton family at Château d'Arenberg

 The Arenberg Castle is a magnificent Renaissance castle.
-Located on the outskirts of Leuven, it is now the property of the KUL.
+Located on the outskirts of Leuven, it is now owned by the KUL.
 With its 29 hectares of parks and gardens, it is not difficult to travel back in time and dream of strolling arm-in-arm with one of the Bridgertons.

-It took us about twenty minutes walk from the city center to reach the property.
-The road to Arenberg Castle is pleasant.
-We follow the various paths of the verdant campus of the Katholieke Universiteit Leuven (KUL), almost as if we were in a forest!
+It took us about twenty minutes on foot from the city centre to reach the property.
+The route to Arenberg Castle is pleasant.
+We follow the various paths of the green campus of the Katholieke Universiteit Leuven (KUL), it almost feels like a forest!

 Château d'Arenberg in Heverlee, Leuven